nekofiore/novel-site/content/chapters/our-promise/index.md

 "It’s too loud… The wind…"

-The ‘wind’ Stella is referring to wasn’t the actual wind.
+The 'wind' Stella's referring to wasn’t the actual wind.
 She was referring to the subtle, yet piercing wails of mana flowing throughout the forest.

 "Mist.
 Leave the academy grounds, and we can solve this issue peacefully."
 Selena’s focus grew even more intense.

 "Hmm…" The atmosphere was instantaneously engulfed by an immense amount of pressure.
 Everyone in the vicinity instantly recognized, but was too afraid to move in even the slightest.
 "You know, Selena.
-Have you ever doubted me, once?"
-Clover readjusted her glove.
-"You could have stopped me that moment when the ‘incident’ happened.
+Have you ever doubted me once?"
+Mist readjusted her glove.
+"You could have stopped me that moment when the 'incident' happened.
 Yet, you never did."

 Selena’s focus grew even more intense.
 The air stopped flowing, the trees ceased to sway, and the leaves were no longer rustling.

 "You know, I’ve heard a tale of a witch of the same generation as us.
-She was talented in her own way—she was the first to discover an art called ‘pure magic’.
+She was talented in her own way.
+She was the first to discover the art of *pure magic*.
 It was an art that allowed the user to directly manipulate mana in its purest form.
-She essentially had the potential to change the world at her fingertips."

-"But, she threw that all away.
-She left her life as a witch behind, settling down to live a secluded life, abandoning all forms of magic."
+She essentially had the potential to change the world at her fingertips.
+But, she threw that all away.
+She left her life as a witch behind, settling down to live a secluded life, abandoning all practices of magic."

+The whole venue remained silently still, in face of her monologue.

 "To this day, no one has managed to replicate that same art.
-The art that could single-handedly end the silent war between the nations, and she decided to keep it as her own little secret.
+The magic that could single-handedly end the war between our nations, and she decided to keep it as her own little secret.
 Don’t you understand?
-I’ve dedicated my whole life to reaching that height of magic, and I had to witness the one who reached it throw it all away."
+We have all dedicated our whole lives to reaching those heights of magic, and I had to witness her throw it all away."

 "You’ve gone mad, Mist."
 Selena put her arm in front of me.
-"That is never a valid  reason to go and do all of this."
+"That is never a valid reason to go and do all of this.
+You understand the struggles *she* had to endure."

 "But, you know… "

 I saw Stella as she dropped to the floor, cowering as her hands covered her ears.
 She was crying, begging for all of the noise to stop.

 "...
 I’m not the type to let go of an opportunity like this."

+A swift, swirling current started to circle around the venue.
+It was the piercing movement of mana.

 "Luna!
 Stand back!"